-Cataraqui Conservation staff have reviewed the above-noted application and offer the following comments for the consideration of the Township.
+Cataraqui Conservation offer the following additional comments for the consideration of the Township.
 These comments are provided based on Cataraqui Conservation's roles as a commenting agency on Planning Act applications responsible for natural hazards and drinking water source protection and as administrator of Ontario Regulation 148/06: Development, Interference with Wetlands, and Alterations to Shorelines and Watercourses.
+Additional comments are bolded and italicized for ease of reference.